dimastatz/video-streaming-analytics/docs/design/video-analytics-design.md

   - Cdn QoS - the quality of service of the CDN.

 ## Data Flow
 The Data Flow of Video Streaming Analytics starts in Apache Kafka.
 Every microservice of the Live Video Streaming System delivers logs to Apache Kafka.
 The delivery methods can be different.
 One of the well-known patterns for the logs delivery is to use such open-source log shippers as [fluentd](https://www.fluentd.org/) or [logstash](https://www.elastic.co/logstash/).
-In such scenario, microservices write their logs to the log files.
+In such a scenario, microservices write their logs to the log files.
 Log shippers tail log files, read, filter, transform, and upload the needed data to the Apache Kafka server.
 Once data is available in Apache Kafka, Apache Spark Streaming takes the data and runs normalization, enrichment, and aggregation steps.

 | ![alt text](https://github.com/dimastatz/video-streaming-analytics/blob/0ec45b4eb3200fd7edbb32c5d09a538f863dce3b/docs/chart-spark-app.png) |